gamesbook/protograf/docs/source/card_decks.rst

-The dataset will contain a combination of every item in the first list of *data* - representing the **SUIT** - with every item in the second list of *data* - representing the **VALUE**; so 4 suits, multiplied by 13 values, which equates to 52 dataset items.
+The dataset will contain a combination of every item in the first list of *data* - representing the **SUIT** - with every item in the second list of *data* - representing the **VALUE**; so 4 suits, multiplied by 13 values, results in 52 dataset items.

 For more detail on these properties see `The Matrix Command`_.